 - The Operations with Errors table tells us that the

 get-store-dataoperation is the only operation that’s originating errors.

-- Comparing tags on spans that were part of the same requests as the
+- Comparing attributes on spans that were part of the same requests as the

 /api/get-storeshowed us that there may have been a deploy of another service.
 Going back to the Operations with Errors table, we found that there was a deploy of the

 store-serverservice at the same time the error rate spiked.

 429(too many requests) error.
 But we don’t know for sure that they are coming from the

 Let’s see if we can find out if those errors are definitely coming the